Sponsors and Community Partners

 The Donofrio family provides funding for the Donofrio Technology Series, a series of educational programs that aim to encourage young people, especially girls and minorities, to pursue careers in engineering, science and technology.

-The Wadsworth Russell Lewis Fund helps the Library present programs that engage the community, such as the current townwide Ridgefield Remembers the Civil War commemoration..
+The Wadsworth Russell Lewis Fund helps the Library present programs that engage the community, such as the recent townwide Ridgefield Remembers the Civil War commemoration.

 Books on the Common, Ridgefield’s independent book store, co-sponsors the Library’s Author Talk series, and supports the Library during their Ridgefield Library Days promotion.